Skip to content

 Statewide coalition will study plants’ responses to climate change using pressed flowers

-Admin 13 February 2020 CAP TCNPaul Wilsonphenology
+Biosphere Editor 13 February, 2020 CAP TCNPaul Wilsonphenology

 Image: California poppies bloom in the Antelope Valley California Poppy Reserve, 2009 (Flickr: Michael Huey)